dmansour2000/odoo-render/README.md

-Dockerfile for Odoo on Render.com and 2 custome modules
+Dockerfile for Odoo on Render.com and 2 custom modules